nikhilm/uvbook/source/basics.rst

 .. rubric:: libuv error codes
 .. literalinclude:: ../libuv/include/uv.h
-    :lines: 69-127
+    :lines: 66-140

 You can use the ``uv_strerror(uv_err_t)`` and ``uv_err_name(uv_err_t)`` functions to get a ``const char *`` describing the error or the error name respectively.

-Async callbacks have a ``status`` argument as the last argument.
-Use this instead of the return value.
+Some async callbacks have a ``status`` argument as the last argument.
+Use this instead of the return value. ``status`` is 0 for no error.

+I/O read callbacks (such as for files and sockets) are passed a parameter ``nread``.
+If ``nread`` is less than 0, there was an error (UV_EOF is the end of file error, which you may want to handle differently).

 Watchers
 --------